 All our Senior School teachers are specialists in their subject areas.
-From Year 7, there are flexible groupings for English, Mathematics, Science, Geography, Computing and DT.
+From Year 7, there are flexible groupings for English, Mathematics, Science, Modern Foreign Languages, Geography, Computing and DT.
 The other subjects are taught in Form groups and include Music, PE, History, Religious Studies and Drama.

 In Year 9, girls select their GCSE choices which they study in Years 10 and 11.
 Typically, pupils study 10 or 11 subjects to GCSE level with English, Mathematics, Science, a Modern Foreign Language and a Humanities subject being compulsory.
 All girls have PE in their weekly timetable, even if they are not studying it for GCSE, along with weekly lessons which cover careers, life skills and preparation for Sixth Form or life beyond Cranford House.

 "The school has given my child a sense of interest, enthusiasm and a willingness to learn."Cranford House Parent